 The combination of the tangy pickle with the smooth cream cheese and touch of meat is almost addictive.
 I always try to use whole Claussen Dill Pickles (found in the dairy case) because they are crisp, crunchy and tangy.
 They really are the best dill pickle out there.

 The cream cheese bumps up the calories and fat, but if you don’t eat too many, you can stay on your diet.
 Don’t worry.
 They will be gone in no time and you will only get a couple of them!

 What You Need

-The most important ingredient is a good, crisp pickle.
+The most important ingredient is a good, crisp pickle, like the kind you get in the dairy case (Claussen).
 You also need a sharp knife or an electric knife (which is what I use).
 But what you really want is a terrific serving plate and some beautiful beverage glasses, right?

 - 1 jar Claussen Dill Pickles (found in the dairy case)